-We have applied to list our ordinary shares on The NASDAQ Global Market under the trading symbol "QURE."
+Our ordinary shares have been approved for listing on The NASDAQ Global Select Market under the trading symbol "QURE."

 Stamp Taxes

 If you purchase ordinary shares offered in this prospectus, you may be required to pay stamp taxes and other charges under the laws and practices of the country of purchase, in addition to the offering price listed on the cover page of this prospectus.